chadvanderbilt/MSI_COAD/README.md

 # MSI_COAD

-This repository is the code base to support the submission to Microbiome related to intratumoral microbiome in Colorectal Carcinoma.
+This repository is the code base to support the submission to Microbiome journal related to intratumoral microbiome in Colorectal Carcinoma, titled "The Microbiome of Microsatellite Instable Colorectal Carcinoma".

 The environment required to generate the taxonomy files must have the following bioinformatics packages in the $PATH installed with conda or otherwise: